-At a time in which El Salvador is in a dire crisis of violence, with American-born and bred gangs like MS-13 and Barrio 18 controlling big portions of the national territory, women in the country fight their own uphill battle.
+At a time in which El Salvador is in a dire crisis of violence, with American-born and bred gangs like MS-13 and Barrio 18 controlling large portions of the national territory, women in the country fight their own uphill battle.

-Sexual violence, even in one's home, stigma, and gang violence make a troubled formula in a setting of impunity.
-Women here are pressured to be mothers, and the vulnerability of young, rural, poor women especially is so high that they can't take decisions about their own body, education, and their future.
+Lack of access to abortion and support from authorities are part of the problem, but not the only contributing factor to high rate of suicide.
+Sexual violence, even in one's home, stigma, and gang violence make for a troubled formula in a setting of impunity.
+Women here are pressured to be mothers, and the vulnerability of young, rural, poor women is so high that they can't make decisions about their own body, education, and their future.